1714 to 1837

-The Militia List of 1777 (see below) provides a wealth of additional information including the occupations of the people who lived in the area.
-By examining the Huxloe Hundred, the area of Northamptonshire of which Great Addington was part, we can gain an insight into the main source of employment within the area.
+The Militia List of 1777 (see below) provides a wealth of additional information including the occupations of the people who lived in the area and through which we can gain an insight into the main source of employment within the area.

-Northamptonshire was already "industralised" - though not with factories but rather it would be perhaps best described as a "cottage industry - during the late 17th and early 18th centuries when worsted woollen cloth weaving became a significant industry within the county.
+Northamptonshire was already "industralised", though not with factories, but rather as what would be perhaps best described as a "cottage industry.
+During the late 17th and early 18th centuries when worsted woollen cloth weaving became a significant industry within the county.
 Raw wool was procesed, spun, and woven in a individual homes across the area.
 The county then went through a process of de-industralisation in the later part of the 18th century as the centre of worsted manufacturing moved to Yorkshire.
-The shoe industry was to come to the fore in the 19th century but for a period of time the people Northamptonshire would have struggled as the industry died and jobs were lost.
+The shoe industry was to come to the fore in the 19th century but for a period of time the people Northamptonshire struggled as the "traditional" industry died and jobs were lost.

 The 1777 Militia list gives the main occupations in the Huxloe area - which covered the parishes of Great Addington; Little Addington; Aldwinkle All Saints; Aldwinkle St. Peter; Barnwell All Saints; Barton Seagrave; Burton Latimer; Cranford St. Andrew; Cranford St. John; Denford; Finedon; Grafton Underwood; Irthlingborough; Islip; Kettering; LIlford Cum Wigsthorpe; Lowick; Slipton; Sudborough; Twywell; Warkton; Woodford.

-Of the 1,069 people named in the list - though Great Addington's return did not give occupations, the eight largest occupations are:
+Of the 1,069 people named in the list for the area - though Great Addington's return did not give occupations - the eight largest occupations are: